bernardosulzbach/connectivity/README.md

 Each line has a ISO 8601 timestamp (as 20 UTF-8 characters), optionally followed by the HTTP response code.
 If the response code is present, it may be followed by the number of microseconds the request took.

+## License

+This program is licensed under the BSD 3-Clause License.
+See the provided LICENSE file for more details.